 - The Taxi: Misplaced Optimism has such a service for your ferrying needs, in the form of Moon Moths.
 However, it's generally treated as a novelty among many players unless they're using multiplayer.

-- Trick Missile: The Leech missile does no damage whatsoever, but it'll attach to the target moth and drain its power cell, forcing it to drastically slow down and flee to a lightwell to recharge.
+- Trick Missile: The Power Leach missile does no damage whatsoever, but it'll attach to the target moth and drain its power cell, forcing it to drastically slow down and flee to a lightwell to recharge.
 This can only be done once a moth's shields are out as firing the missile when it still has shields is effectively useless.

 - Vader Breath: You actually do this during the cutscenes with Xavier Lazarus.
 Oddly enough, it sounds almost eerily similar to the original effect that Star Wars utilizes.